s-sylwia/LottoGame/README.md

 - HTTPS is utilized for all HTTP communication to prevent data interception.
 - User input is validated and sanitized to prevent injection attacks.

-## Deployment
-- Considerations for deploying the application in different environments, such as production or staging, are provided in the `deployment.md` file.